ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d4 - - - day planning.md

 - git pull
   - "You have divergent branches and need to specify how to reconcile them"

-- git config --global pull.ff true
+- git config --global pull.rebase false
-  - Pull is fast-forwarded if possible, otherwise it's merged.
+  - git will try to fast-forward; if not possible, it will create a merge commit.